-Due to the large amount of deteriorating and missing street, the street conditions would be a direct contributing factor.
+Due to the large amount of deteriorating and missing sidewalk, the sidewalk conditions would be a direct contributing factor.

 The conditions survey identified approximately 270 lineal feet of street within the county industrial park limits.
 Within this area the sidewalk conditions were as follows: